Hefbrew/skyfall/README.md

 # The Official Skyfall Hub
-Welcome to the Local Galactic Cluster: a place of peace, a place of war, and a place of wonders.
+Welcome to the Local Galactic Cluster.